ivano-lab/task-tracker-cli/README.md

 This project provides a solid foundation for managing tasks via a CLI using Python.

+## Features

+- Add tasks
+- Update tasks
+- Delete tasks
+- List all tasks
+- Filter tasks by status (completed, pending, in progress)

+## Installation

+To install and run this project, you need to have Python 3 or higher installed on your machine.
+You can download Python from the official website: [python.org](https://www.python.org/downloads/).

 ## Running the Application

 To run the application, navigate to the task_cli directory in your terminal and use the following commands: